tonym128/ESP32_Arduboy/README.md

 # Contributions and Disclaimer

-Contributions to the documentation, code or electronics are welcome, I am not pretending to be an expert in C or in electrical engineering, use the library and the circuits presented above at your own risk.
+Contributions to the documentation, code or electronics are welcome, English is not my first language, I am not pretending to be an expert in C or in electrical engineering (nor in using Github); use the library and the circuits presented above at your own risk.